 Ohio River Greenway

 Stretching from downtown Jeffersonville to downtown New Albany, the Ohio River Greenway is a 7.5-mile trail that hugs the Ohio River’s edge.
 You will see gorgeous views of the river, the dam, and the forest, all of which offer picnic spots.
-With this trail, you really can’t go wrong, but the George Rogers Clark homestead is a great space for a picnic with your Valentine.
+With this trail, you really can’t go wrong, but Ashland Park is a great spot overlooking the Louisville skyline for a picnic with your Valentine.

 Charlestown State Park / Rose Island